 Tonight, I got one of my urges to go for a drive.
 I used to get those all the time a few years ago.
 Just get in the car and drive anywhere, just to drive.
 And talk to God.
 And listen to music.
 So tonight, I did just that.
 I left a little after 11PM and ended up in Catlettsburg, Kentucky just after midnight.
 I hadn't eaten dinner yet, so I stopped at the Waffle House off of I-64 (the one near the KY state line is the closest one to Charleston).
 I made it home around 2AM.
 I think I would go insane if I didn't have the ability to do this every once in a while.
 I need to do it more.

-On tonight's drive, I thought about my first weather expedition out west in 2001, maybe since I was driving on the same road I go to get there.
-A part of me wants to leave on Sunday after church and head west - partly to observe storms one of the upcoming setups, and partly to just go on an impromptu road trip by myself like I used to do.
-Our upcoming 2007 weather expedition, like the previous several years, will be an organized team effort where I'll have little time to myself.
+On tonight's drive, I thought about my first storm photography expedition out west in 2001, maybe since I was driving on the same road I go to get there.
+A part of me wants to leave on Sunday after church and head west - partly to photograph storms one of the upcoming setups, and partly to just go on an impromptu road trip by myself like I used to do.
+Our upcoming 2007 storm photography expedition, like the previous several years, will be an organized team effort where I'll have little time to myself.
 Not that I don't enjoy the company, which I do - but it's nice to just be out on the Plains alone sometimes.
 I haven't really done that since 2002.
 I guess I was solo in 2003, but that season was 100% mission-driven - I needed a tornado for my stock catalog, and I was determined to get one.
 The business aspect of that trip was too intense to the point that I couldn't really enjoy it fully.

 If I left Sunday, I'd take my time heading west.
 Drive 5mph under the speed limit and not worry when and where I was going to end up, no timetables.
 Stop to take photos or grab a cold drink and snack wherever I feel like.
 Get a good night's sleep somewhere in Missouri and cross the Oklahoma border in the morning, and Texas by mid-afternoon.
 Wow, that's sounding better by the minute.